marasco/gitbook-wpr-tournated/getting-started/draws-and-schedule.md

   * ii) communicate to awaiting teams that their consolation match time depends on the outcome of a main draw match,
   * iii) be aware that outcomes of main draw matches may create gaps of unused court time in your schedule if a consolation match becomes n/a.

+**TIP:** Once done scheduling, use the Order of Play (left sidebar) --> "Matches" bank to double-check that there are no matches missing having been scheduled.
+To do so, use the down arrow on the right side of the "Matches" bank rectangle to expand the bank, then select all "Categories", all "Bracket" and checkbox the "Show only unscheduled matches" -- the matches bank should be empty if there are no matches missing scheduling.

+**TO PUBLISH:** Publish only once you've double-checked the draws and schedule, so avoid confusion of revising public content.
+To publish, click the orange "Publish now" button near the top right of all three of the i) Group Stage tab, ii) Knockout Stage tab, iii) Order of Play tab.

 ## Publish Deadlines